Alan4247748/friendly-potato/docs/case studys/intro.md

 ![Volvo Value](/img/Volvo.png)

 The XC90 Recharge EV is the flag of Volvo's new electric fleet.
-With the XC90 Recharge, travel through your day in a Volvo EV made for comfort—we speak to both.
+With the XC90 Recharge, travel through your day in a Volvo EV made for comfort——we speak it.

 ![Authentic Luxury](/img/Volvo1.png)